a9w/Fat2_polarizes_WAVE/README.md

 2. Intensities along the perimeters were found, aligned to the perimeter center, and output as a CSV using script `unroll_perimeter.py`.
 Output: `basename_unrolled_intensities.csv`.

 ## License
-All creative content is licensed under ADD ME.
+All creative content is licensed under the [Creative Commons CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 All software is distributed under the MIT license: